-I want to share with you a new tea, Festivi-Tea, created for the “Lights in Bloom” holiday celebration at Marie Selby Botanical Gardens.
-Every year Selby Gardens comes alive with brilliant lights, festive displays and a spectacular Christmas tree made of bromeliads.
+I want to share a new tea with you, Festivi-Tea, created for the “Lights in Bloom” holiday celebration at Marie Selby Botanical Gardens.
+Selby Gardens comes alive with brilliant lights, festive displays, and a spectacular Christmas tree made of bromeliads every year.
 Guests stroll through a magical garden filled with sparkling lights, live holiday music, and children’s activities.
 And here is a post about Lights in Bloom 2020.

-Sencha (‘Sen’ meaning green and ‘cha’ meaning tea or ‘infused tea’) is a style of tea.
+Sencha (‘Sen’ meaning green and ‘cha’ meaning tea or ‘infused tea’) is a tea style.
 Harvested leaves are heated in a wok to prevent oxidation.
 The leaves have a slightly mellower ‘roasted’ flavor and characteristic thin, cylindrical shape.

 Then we have the Holiday factor!
-Citrus peel, for me is synonymous with Christmas.
-I remember when I was a little girl how thrilled I was to get a bag of Oranges in my Christmas stocking.
+Citrus peel, for me, is synonymous with Christmas.
+When I was a little girl, I remember how thrilled I was to get a bag of Oranges in my Christmas stocking.
 Oranges were expensive and hard to come by in the heart of Yorkshire.
 They were such a special treat!
 The peel of citrus fruit can be bitter and not very appetizing.
 However, it adds great flavor and health benefits when dried and added to tea.

-Cream of Caramel is a very tasty ‘concoction’ of sugars and milk, dried and added to enhance this tea.
-I try to bring you teas with all natural, healthy ingredients, but sometimes exceptions must be made at this is the time of year.
+Cream of Caramel is a delicious ‘concoction’ of sugars and milk, dried and added to enhance this tea.
+I try to bring you teas with all-natural, healthy ingredients, but sometimes exceptions must be made at this is the time of year.

 Festivi-Tea is easy to drink with subtle notes of all the ingredients as well as a smooth finish.
 Best hot, I think, though we have sampled iced Festivi-Tea at the Sarasota Farmer’s Market with wonderful results.